 Costa Rica is not as cheap as you might think when compared to other developing countries in Central America.
 However, it is easy to find lodging, transportation, dining options, and activities accommodating to all kinds of budgets.
 I consider myself a comfort traveler in most cases and feel we stuck to a mid-range budget on this trip.

 We limited our expenses by eating a larger breakfast and lighter lunch mixed with snacks purchased from grocery stores.
-Limited drinking at restaurants and made our drinks at the hotel.
-We also did not buy any guided tours.
+Limited drinking at restaurants and avoided organized tours.

 The exact costs for this specific itinerary are listed in the table below.

-I hope this four-night Costa Rica itinerary plus bonus travel tips will help you plan the trip of your dreams.
+I hope this Costa Rica one week itinerary will help you plan the trip of your dreams.
 If you are anything like me, I know you are going to LOVE Costa Rica!